Looking for something? Search Away?

 2. Pergola Style Roofing – For the Green Thumbs

-Pros: Allows for natural greenery, unique aesthetic, good ventilation.
+Pros: Allows for natural greenery, unique aesthetic, and good ventilation.

 Cons: Limited protection against weather elements, requires maintenance for the plants.